Big Agencies and Freelance.

 With the new millennium came another evolved business model, Follis Marketing Therapy which addressed the growing needs of a 100 billion dollar market: entrepreneurial businesses.
-In the process the Follis brand was expanded to a worldwide market.
+In the process the Follis brand expanded to a worldwide market.

 In '05, John Follis coined the term G-Cred, for Google credibility, which came to national attention in his ADWEEK column.
-Staying on the leading edge of marketing and social media Follis added two more web properties in early '06: a blog, The Follis Report and podcast The Marketing Show with John Follis.
+Staying on the leading edge of marketing and social media Follis added two more web properties in early '06: a blog: The Follis Report and podcast: The Marketing Show with John Follis.